Key highlights

 Also, relying on one payment provider is like putting all your eggs in one basket.
 If it experiences an outage, you’ll be unable to process payments.

 The payment options you could offer include digital wallets like Google Pay, region-specific options like Bancontact and BNPL (buy now, pay later).
-In fact, 51% of U.S. customers say they’d be more likely to complete a purchase if BNPL was available.
+In fact, most U.S. customers say they’d be more likely to complete a purchase if BNPL were available.

 Plus, including mobile-only payment providers like Cash App and Venmo can attract mobile users to your online store.